-Also noteworthy was the construction of the Laurel Homes and Lincoln Court Housing Projects along with a 22 block area east of Linn Street, stretching from Court Street on the south to Liberty Street on the north.
+Also noteworthy was the construction of the Laurel Homes and Lincoln Court Housing Projects and a 22-block area east of Linn Street, stretching from Court Street on the south to Liberty Street on the north.

 As World War II ended, numerous public officials, city planners, and business leaders began to worry about Cincinnati’s postwar development.
-One of the most crucial issues was the impending return, employment and housing of approximately 50,000 servicemen to the Greater Cincinnati region.
+One of the most crucial issues was the impending return, employment, and housing of approximately 50,000 servicemen to the Greater Cincinnati region.

-For example, the African American population in Mount Auburn increase from 2 percent in 1950 to 10 percent in 1960 to 74 percent in 1970.
+For example, the African American population in Mount Auburn increased from 2 percent in 1950 to 10 percent in 1960 to 74 percent in 1970.
 Also, hundreds of local African American businesses, churches, and civic organizations, such as the Ninth Street YMCA and the Cotton Club, were forced to leave the West End because of the dramatic loss in population and revenue.

-During the 1960s and 1970s, the remaining African American residents in the West End began to organize and try to slow down or completely stop the seemingly authoritarian notions of the Cincinnati City Council’s effort to force various plan of urban renewal and community redevelopment on the West End community.
+During the 1960s and 1970s, the remaining African American residents in the West End began to organize and try to slow down or completely stop the seemingly authoritarian notions of the Cincinnati City Council’s effort to force various plans of urban renewal and community redevelopment on the West End community.

-Thus, during the next 10 years, both organizations seem to have the power to veto all unwanted major planning and community development projects virtually.
+Thus, during the next ten years, both organizations seem to have the power to veto all unwanted significant planning and community development projects virtually.
 However, by the 1980s and 1990s, reflecting the community itself, these and similar organizations in the West End gradually lost much of their political power because of several key leaders seeking and obtaining city and state political officials.

 Hurley, Dan and Paul Tenkotte.
 Cincinnati: The Queen City – 225th Anniversary Edition San Antonio: HPHbooks, 2014.